08Aristodemus24/chronic-disease-analyses/notes.md

 - now for an easier way using symbolic mode we can change the permission by indicating either `u`, `g`, `o`, two of these or all of them in our chmod command. `u` represents a root user, `g` the grouped users, and `o` the other users then succeeded by a `+` char then the letters `r`, `w`, `x`, two of these, or all of them which we know represent read, write, and execute permissions.
 So when we write `chmod ug+rw <name of file>` we are adding read & write permissions to hte root and grouped users.
 When we write `chmod o+rwx` we add read, write, execute permissions to the other users

 * In Docker containers, Quarto refers to using the Quarto publishing system to create static and interactive content within a Docker environment.
 You can utilize Docker to render Quarto documents and projects, deploy them as static websites, or host interactive web applications with backends like R Shiny.

+* if an `java.lang.UnsatisfiedLinkError: 'boolean org.apache.hadoop.io.nativeio.NativeIO$Windows.access0(java.lang.String, int)` error occurs it maybe because you don't have `hadoop.dll` inside your system32 folder

+- For PySpark 3.3.1, Win10, Java 18.
+Download bin folder (from here https://github.com/cdarlint/winutils or here https://github.com/steveloughran/winutils ) with winutils.exe and hadoop.dll inside it (my version is 3.0.0 or any other greater then 3.0.0), put the folder into C:\hadoop
+Go to System variables and create HADOOP_HOME and set to C\hadoop.
+Then add it to path under System vars like that %HADOOP_HOME%\bin .
+If any issues occur during writing the file json or parquet etc. Just try putting the hadoop.dll file into System32 folder.
+That's it.

 # Questions:
 * how to fill in missing values?